Startup-Nights/website/content/pages/tickets.md

     title: Get your tickets.
     note:
       title: Note that you currently only can buy one ticket per email address
-      text: We are aware of the limitation and working on fixing this.
+      text: We are aware of the limitation and work on fixing this.
     _template: tito
 ---